CSE-CSUSB/Constitution/bylaws.md

 ## Dues

-Membership dues will be $10 per quarter, to be collected on a quarterly basis.
+Membership dues will be $10 per quarter.

 ## Activity Requirements

 All members must meet minimum activity requirements by attending at least two of any of the following:

 - Club meetings
-- Project meetings
+- Club project meetings
 - Club events
 - Club tabling.
 This counts only if a minimum of 1 hour is spent at the table acting as a representative of the club.
 Visiting the Club table is not sufficient for this requirement.
-- Club workshops
+- Club tutoring.
+This counts only if the member acted as a tutor, not as an individual receiving tutoring.

 # Meetings